-My daughter loves this chiffon pie.
+My daughter loves this Unbaked Pumpkin Chiffon pie.
 I tried a baked Pumpkin Pie for Thanksgiving last year and she was truly disappointed.
-She lobbied for me to make the unbaked Chiffon Pie this year and won.
+She lobbied for me to make this Unbaked Pumpkin Chiffon Pie this year and won.
 The pie is best when made with fresh puréed pumpkin.
+The color is a beautiful soft orange.
 While delicious in a plain crust; it becomes something extraordinary when done with a Ginger Snap Crust.

 Prep time: Your prep time will depend on whether you have roasted and puréed your pumpkin in advance or you are using a can.
 The actual filling takes about 20 minutes to assemble and thicken before you refrigerate it and wait for it to gel.
 After that it takes another 15 minutes to whip up the egg whites and fold them into the gelled purée.
 Another 10 minutes to whip up the meringue and 5 minutes in the oven to brown it a bit.
 I promise, it’s all worth it!

 Note: I use gelatin made from Agar (seaweed) because it is completely vegetarian.
 Most gelatins are derived from either beef or fish bones.
 Despite the fact they are marked pareve/non-dairy, some of my vegetarian family won’t eat them.
 Any unflavored gelatin will work in this recipe.